Editor’s View: Farmers Weekly backs calls for Budget changes

 It is right that they are given a fair hearing too, as we have done in the Opinion section this week.

-On this side of the Atlantic at least, I hope debates can still be conducted with facts rather than fury.
+On this side of the Atlantic at least, I hope debates can still be conducted with facts as well as fury.